 Several of Likhite's runners also have been afforded the chance to gain experience running in the U.S. Cross Country Championships and other national meets.
 In 2011, Huth competed in the women's open division of the national race while Goldsmith and Michelle Moriset ran against their peers in the women's junior division.
 Both Huth and Goldsmith have gained additional international experience at the North American Canadian and Caribbean (NACAC) Championships in Tobago.

-Academically, Likhite's program consistently ranks as one of the highest achieving teams at Northwestern, including 2011 when a remarkable 19 NU runners earned Academic All-Big Ten honors.
-Five members of the cross country program were named Big Ten Distinguished Scholars in June 2011, an honor bestowed to student-athletes with at least a 3.7 GPA for the previous academic year.
+Academically, Likhite's program consistently ranks as one of the highest achieving teams at Northwestern, including 2011 when a program-record 19 NU runners earned Academic All-Big Ten honors.
+At least five members of the cross country program have been named Big Ten Distinguished Scholars -- an honor bestowed to student-athletes with at least a 3.7 GPA for the previous academic year -- each fall since 2011.

-"I firmly believe that because Northwestern is a top-notch University and is part of the great city of Chicago, it is not only possible to be competitive within the Big Ten Conference, but to also be nationally competitive," Likhite said.
+"I firmly believe that because Northwestern is a top-notch University and is part of the great city of Chicago, it is not only possible to be competitive within the Big Ten Conference, but to also be nationally competitive," Likhite said upon her return in 2007.
 "I am passionate about working with the young women who are currently part of the Northwestern cross country team and can't wait to see what they can achieve."